 For more information on creating a basemap in your project, see Author a custom basemap.

-Web scenes only allow Ground as an elevation surface.
-The elevation source or sources defining the ground surface must be cached elevation image services that use the same tiling scheme as the scene's basemap.
+Web scenes only allow ground as an elevation surface.
+The elevation source or sources defining the ground surface must be web elevation layers that use the same tiling scheme as the scene's basemap.
+Web elevation layers are specialized for elevation surface data, leveraging a storage mechanism known as Limited Error Raster Compression (LERC), which is designed specifically to handle tiles that connect through multiple levels of detail.

+All other elevation sources, such as globe elevation services, are removed from the web scene during the sharing process.
 Web scenes can be shared without elevation sources.

-All other elevation sources—such as globe elevation services—will be removed from the web scene during the sharing process.

 Tiling scheme requirements

 |WGS84 Geographic Coordinate System, Version 2|

-When sharing a scene in local view, the tiling scheme must use the same projection as the scene and must meet these requirements:
+When sharing a scene in local view, the tiling scheme must use the same projection as the scene, and must meet these requirements:

 - Each scale level must be half of the preceding scale level within a tolerance of 8 to 9 decimals.

-- For example, if you have a tiling scheme with three levels from 2000 to 500, the scales would have to be 2000, 1000, and 500.
+- For example, if you have a tiling scheme with three levels from 2000 to 500, the scales must be 2000, 1000, and 500.
 Using the scale 1500 instead of 1000 would mean the tiling scheme is invalid.

 - The scale of level 0 must fit within the extent of the layer.